Hydroptix/unletterboxify/README.md

 # unletterboxify

-Automatically remove annoying letterboxes from videos
+Automatically remove annoying black borders from videos

 # Why?
 Ultrawide monitors are great, especially if you want to fit three windows side by side on a screen.
 However, many games will add black bars to keep a game at 16:9.
 Recording software (Shadowplay) picks that up too, so removing those bars automatically would be nice for sharing clips.
 This script detects those black bars and attempts to remove them without a ton of manual intervention.